Skip to content

 We have a range of helpful guides and tools to help with your pension planning:

-Comparing pension plans with our partners Profile Pensions is easy.
+We've teamed up with our chosen partner MoneyFarm to help you find the right private pension plan.
 The service is hassle-free, easy to use and puts you in control of your pensions at all times.

-They can help you track down and combine your old pensions and they will choose the best investment plan for you, selecting funds from the whole of the market.
-You will also have your own dedicated Pension Adviser to help you.
+MoneyFarm can help you track down and combine your old pensions (if it's in your best interests), and help you choose the best investment plan for you, using funds from the whole of the market.
+You will also get your own dedicated pension adviser to answer any questions you have.

 Capital at risk.
 Past performance is not a guide to future performance.
 This website does not constitute personal advice.
 If you are in doubt as to the suitability of an investment please speak to a financial adviser.
 Prevailing tax rates and reliefs are dependent on your individual circumstances and are subject to change.